University of the Rockies Catalog - Student Rights and Responsibilities

 It has become common for students accused of policy violations to try to defend their actions with excuses, such as prescription drug interactions, self-defense, alcohol, etc. Defending actions is admitting to a policy violation.
 While a student’s defense will not excuse his or her actions, University of the Rockies will take the legitimacy of his or her defense into consideration in addressing the proper sanction.

-Faculty, staff, administrators, and students are required to report a crime, of which they become aware, immediately to the local authorities and to the Student Affairs Specialist (Colorado Springs Campus) or Director of Student Affairs (Denver Instructional Site).
-If the Student Affairs Specialist/Director of Student Affairs is unavailable, the crime should be reported to a member of the faculty or staff, VP/Campus Director, Facilities Coordinator, or the University Registrar.
+Faculty, staff, administrators, and students are required to report a crime, of which they become aware, immediately to the local authorities and to the Student Affairs Specialist (Colorado Springs Campus), or Director of Student Affairs or Student Affairs Specialist (Denver Instructional Site).
+If the Student Affairs Specialist/Director of Student Affairs is unavailable, the crime should be reported to a member of the faculty or staff, Facilities Coordinator, or the University Registrar.
 This information will be then be provided to the Student Affairs Specialist/Director of Student Affairs, who will then complete an Incident Report.
-A copy of the Incident Report will be provided to the VP/Campus Director and the Director of Student Affairs (as applicable).
+A copy of the Incident Report will be provided to the Director of Student Affairs (as applicable).